CADLabs/ethereum-economic-model/ASSUMPTIONS.md

 ### Frequency of Slashing Events

-By default, the model assumes 1 slashing event every 1000 epochs (~= 3 hours).
+By default, the model assumes 1 slashing event every 1000 epochs.

 As more statistical data is collected about slashing in different validator environments, this assumption could be updated.